 FAQ: Why Does the Root of My Hair Hurt?
 6 Possible Reasons

 There are times when we experience discomfort on our scalp or hair.
 This pain is sometimes accompanied by a burning sensation or tightness.
-If you do experience this type of pain, you will probably ask yourself the question – why does the root of my hair hurt?
+If you do experience this type of pain, you will probably ask yourself the question – "why does my hair hurt?"

 Most of the time, hair and scalp pain is not severe and goes away without any intervention.
 However, if you experience persistent pain on your scalp and hair, this could indicate a more serious condition.